sanskarkothari2002/free-APIs/README.md

-# Top free 7 APIs for development
+# Top 7 APIs for development